mosati/SWE1/README.md

 Total time: 4 hours and 25 minutes

 ###Design
-Will use the Eclipse IDE and keeping track of version control with GitHub.
+Will use the Eclipse IDE and track revisions with GitHub.

 How the program should work:

-1. Take in input numbers from a text file that
+1. Take in input numbers from a text file and user

 2. Sanitize the data to make sure it is a valid input of only numbers